SarthakGiri32/MtCarsEDA/README.md

 # Regression Models Course Project
-Analysis and Modelling of the `mtcars` dataset.
+Analysis and Modeling of the `mtcars` dataset in R.